trocco-io/gradle-plugins/README.md

 ## embulk-integration-test.gradle

 Add 'integrationTest' task for embulk.
-The task search '*.yml' files and run it with embulk. embulk log files are like '*.yml.run.log'.
+The task search '*.yml' files and run it with embulk.
+There are the log files after running embulk like '*.yml.run.log'.
 After running embulk, these log files can use from test code under 'src/integration-test/java/'.

+Right now, this task is skipped by default if there is no '-DenableIntegrationTest=true' flag because this task is a platform dependent task.
+Please set the system property to run this task.

 * Apply this gradle config file.